dotnet/docs/docs/architecture/modernize-desktop/why-modern-desktop-applications.md

 Desktop applications always rely on some sort of installation process before the user can start using them.
 This fact brought into the game a set of technologies, from MSI and ClickOnce to custom installers or even XCOPY deployment.
 Any of these methods deals with delicate problems because applications need a way to access shared resources on the machine.
 Sometimes installation needs to access the Registry to insert or update new Key Values, sometimes to update shared DLLs referenced by the main application.
 This causes a continuous headache for users, creating this perception that once you install some application, your computer will never be the same, even if you uninstall it afterwards.

 In this book, we'll introduce a new way of installing applications with MSIX that solves the problem described earlier.
-You'll learn how you can easy set up a packaging, installation, and updates for your application.
+You'll learn how you can easily set up a packaging, installation, and updates for your application.

 ## What this guide does not cover